-An FCA investigation into Starling Bank's onboarding of certain high-risk customers and sanctions screening processes resulted in a £29m fine in November 2024.
+An FCA investigation (Financial Conduct Authority - the UK financial regulator) into Starling Bank's onboarding of certain high-risk customers and sanctions screening processes resulted in a £29m fine in November 2024.
 The bank has taken action to address the failings identified.
-CHRY points out that the fine was affordable in the context of Starling's headroom over its regulatory capital requirements (about £284m as at March 2024).
+CHRY points out that the fine was affordable in the context of Starling's headroom over its regulatory capital requirements - the minimum financial reserves required by regulators - of about £284m as at March 2024.